canonical/superset-k8s-operator/superset_rock/README.md

 ## Using Makefile

-`make dev` will create the multipass image, clone the repo, install and configure the prerequisites.
+`make dev` will create the Multipass image, clone the repo, install and configure the prerequisites.
 `make build` will pack the rock for you
 `make install` will build the oci image and run it `make clean` will remove build artifacts and enable you to rebuild